seed-labs/seed-emulator/examples/sample/README.md

 These probes demonstrate the kind of declarative runtime checks that can be shared by CI and agents without writing custom Python test code for every example.

+The test stage runs custom programs listed in `test_programs`.
+This sample uses `test_runtime.py` to perform the same kind of runtime validation in Python.
+That is useful when the success condition needs loops, tables, richer parsing, or domain-specific logic that would make `example.yaml` hard to read.

+When `ExampleRunner` starts a test program, it provides these environment
+variables:

+- `EXAMPLE_RUNNER_EXAMPLE_ID`: stable ID from `example.yaml`.
+- `EXAMPLE_RUNNER_EXAMPLE_DIR`: absolute path to this example folder.
+- `EXAMPLE_RUNNER_MANIFEST`: absolute path to `example.yaml`.
+- `EXAMPLE_RUNNER_COMPOSE_FILE`: absolute path to the generated compose file.
+- `EXAMPLE_RUNNER_ARTIFACT_DIR`: artifact folder, if one was provided.

+The custom test exits with `0` on success and nonzero on failure.
+Its stdout and stderr are captured under the artifact directory, and the runner also writes `test-summary.json`.

 ## Notes